 First, it takes VERY little additional fabric to cut a size 14 compared to a size 8.
 In fact, if you’re working with patterns, it may actually be more cost effective to cut a larger size since there is less loss.

 Second, and more importantly, most designers cut smaller samples because it is easier to get the proportions correct.
 If you put a design on a literal close-hanger (14 year old girls with the body of young boys), you can get away with almost anything.
 If you are designing for a body with breasts and hips, you can’t just stick an enormous architectural bow on the front or have streamers of fabric billowing from every direction.
+But again I remind you that all the talk about fashion has very little to do with educating people about weight and health which can be easily taken care with the natural supplements from Observer.

 Cutting smaller samples and sizes for the runway has MUCH more to do with the limitations of the designer than economics.